-The ancient Egyptians believed in the afterlife and they had some various complex rituals according to this matter.
+The ancient Egyptians believed in the afterlife and they had various complex rituals according to this matter.
 That afterlife took many forms according to the social status of the deceased.
 The most important figure that controlled the whole of that process was religion as there were a lot of different gods in the past that were controlling the whole life according to the ancients just like the Egyptian gods who played roles in guiding the souls of the dead through the afterlife.

 There were some doctrines for the Egyptian religions, which included three basic afterlife ideologies.
-Those Ideologies Were:-
+Those Ideologies Were:

-1-Belief in an underworld “The Duat” that had only one entrance and it could be reached by traveling through the tomb of the deceased.
+- Believed in an underworld “The Duat” that had only one entrance and it could be reached by traveling through the tomb of the deceased.

 - Rebirth of the Soul.

 The soul of the dead according to the beliefs of the Ancients was presented to a prominent god who was Osiris.
-Osiris was responsible for determining the virtue of the deceased’s soul and grants those deemed deserving a peaceful afterlife.
+Osiris was responsible for determining the virtue of the deceased’s soul and granting those deemed deserving a peaceful afterlife.

-There were some practices to be done in order to get an ideal afterlife just like acting justly and following the beliefs of Egyptian creed in addition to practicing the rituals after an individual’s life has ended so it was the responsibility of the living person to give the dead one his peaceful desirable afterlife.
+There were some practices to be done in order to get an ideal afterlife just as acting justly and following the beliefs of the Egyptian creed in addition to practicing the rituals after an individual’s life has ended so it was the responsibility of the living person to give the dead one his peaceful desirable afterlife.

 Ancient Egyptians were really interested in constructing their tombs “Their Last Resting Place” while they were still alive.
-The construction of those tombs differs from a period to another but their fictions still the same.
-Inside each tomb that has been discovered, there were many things that based on the status of the dead person.
+The construction of those tombs differs from one period to another but their fiction is still the same.
+Inside each tomb that has been discovered, there were many things based on the status of the dead person.

 Ancient Egyptians formed some religious spells and decorations to put inside the tomb of the dead hoping to help those who die in their afterlife.

 They were used to protect the dead and provide him or her with the transformation magic to pass their journey.
 Notice that the collection of Coffin Texts known as The Book of Two Ways functioned as the earliest manual to the afterlife.

-5)Book of the Dead
+5- Book of the Dead

 This book was a collection of both coffin and pyramid spells.
-It was recorded on the papyrus during the New Kingdom.
+It was recorded on the papyrus during Egypt's New Kingdom.
 They were important for the Egyptians as they offered advice, protection, and knowledge to the dead as they journeyed through the netherworld.

-6)Books of the Netherworld
+6- Books of the Netherworld

 The texts inside those books focused on the second half of the sun god’s journey.
 Some of those books were: the Amduat, the Book of Gates, the Book of Caverns and the Book of the Earth.